Shop for herbs and other supplements on Amazon

 #9

-(19-04-2017, 07:30 PM)bettie32 Wrote: Fantastic post and work!
+(19-04-2017, 19:30)bettie32 Wrote: Fantastic post and work!
 Just what I needed....I was worried that I had to limit myself to herbs only in order to increase progesterone so this exhaustive list is super useful!
 I can imagine the amount of work you put into this so thank you as always Zara, for researching, scrutinizing and sharing your knowledge with all of us.
 So many of us will benefit.
 XX

 Aww thanks Bettie! <3 I'm just glad to help and contribute in any way.
 I came on this forum to learn, and I have so much from others, so I also want to contribute when I can!